 - Prayers for Orthodox Christians is a collection of many types of prayers for

 daily prayer and also for many specific circumstances.

 - The International Orthodox Christian Charities, Inc. (IOCC) was established in March 1992 as the official international humanitarian organization of the Standing Conference of Canonical Orthodox Bishops in the Americas (SCOBA).

 - The Orthodox Christian Mission Center is the official international mission agency of the Standing Conference of Canonical Orthodox Bishops in the Americas (SCOBA), commissioned to proclaim the fullness of the Christian faith to all nations by establishing and nurturing vibrant, Eucharistic Orthodox Christian communities worldwide.

-- Ancient Faith Radio is an Orthodox Christian media ministry, offering two 24-hour internet radio stations and a wide variety of on-demand podcasts and audio specials.
+- Ancient Faith Ministries is an Orthodox Christian media ministry, offering 24-hour internet radio stations and a wide variety of on-demand podcasts and audio specials and other Orthodox media.